-I can’t tell you how excited I was to stumble across this star-studded hidden gem featuring Paul Newman, Sidney Poitier, Diahann Carroll, Joanne Woodward, Louis Armstrong AND music by Duke Ellington… *flops*
+I can’t tell you how excited I was to stumble upon Paris Blues, a star-studded hidden gem featuring Paul Newman, Sidney Poitier, Diahann Carroll, Joanne Woodward, Louis Armstrong AND music by Duke Ellington… *flops*

 What’s it all about?